About

 What I Am

-If you read this and decide you still need a VPN for a specific reason, that's fine.
+If you read this site and decide you still need a VPN for a specific reason, that's fine.
 The point isn't that VPNs are always useless.
 It's that they're not the cure-all that marketing makes them out to be.

 Sources and Further Reading